invenia/StackTraces.jl/README.md

 stacktrace(trace::Vector{Ptr{Void}}, c_funcs::Bool)
 ```

-Returns a `StackTrace` (vector of `StackFrame`s) representing either the current context or a context provided by output from a previous call to `Base.backtrace`.
+Returns a `StackTrace` (vector of `StackFrame`s) representing either the current context or a context provided by output from a previous call to `backtrace`.

 * `trace` (optional): output from a call to `backtrace` to be turned into a vector of `StackFrame`s
 * `c_funcs` (optional): true to include C calls in the resulting vector of `StackFrame`s (by default, C calls are removed)